 A Legacy of Love and Giving

-The Lewinsville Presbyterian Church Foundation is a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code.
-Since 1985, the Foundation has managed the accumulation of capital assets in an Endowment Fund for the benefit of the Church.
-The Foundation also administers memorial gifts made to the Church and a number of funds for various Church committees.
+Established in 1985, the Lewinsville Presbyterian Church Foundation manages accumulated capital assets in an Endowment Fund for the benefit of the Church.
+The Foundation also administers memorial gifts made to the Church as well as several funds dedicated to specific interests of Church committees.

 Donations, bequests and other planned gifts can be made directly to the Foundation with the same tax benefits as those made to the Lewinsville Presbyterian Church.